americocunhajr/EPIDEMIC/paper/paper.md

 - Plot the predicted values within the estimated reliability envelope.
 Confidence band is 95%.

 The Figure [4] shows a forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
-In the graph, the gray color shows the 95% confidence band.

-![Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.]
+![Forecast graph of the total cases of COVID-19 in Brazil generated at EPIDEMIC.
+The gray color shows the 95% confidence band.]

 ## Implementation